Elder Visual Performance Viewing System – Orfield Labs

 Orfield Acoustic Simulation Lab

 Philosophy.
 We believe that buildings are for users, and if the user is not included in the process, in terms of measurement, there will be no predictability in terms of response to the final design.
+For this reason, when we moved into our new lab in 1990, we decided to develop many facilities for demonstration, so that we could reduce our discussions explaining the sciences, and we could simple demonstrate the perceptual effects of design.

 Summary.
 Measuring users is the only primary measurement that can be done in architecture.
 Measuring environments (acoustics, lighting, daylighting, thermal comfort, indoor air quality) are only meaningful when we know what values users want.